uozuAho/yatzyTopDown/dev_log/dev.log.md

 I added DiceRoller.
 Now the tests are failing the same null pointer exception as the console app.
 This is a good sign.

+I injected DiceRoller into the game, and now the console app is working again.

 # todo

 - reduce visibility of classes/methods
+- consistent naming: private fields with _leadingUnderscore
 - next slice: display correct score